radil708/Portland-Air-Particulates-Odor-Investigation/README.md

-This forked-off repo aims to showcase my work to potential employers.
+This repo aims to showcase my work to potential employers.

 In particular, my team contributed to the weather-odor investigation.
 The file: Geo_team.ipnyb showcases the complete code I worked on.